-- transport proposals in the Site Allocations DPD and East Hemel Hempstead Area Action Plan: - the Development Management DPD and the application of car parking standards; - implementation of the Local Transport Plan and associated action plans and strategies; - implementation of site and area-based travel plans; - implementation of measures in Urban Transport Plans; - partnership working with Hertfordshire County Council, the Highways Agency, Network Rail, bus and train operators, the voluntary sector, developers and the London Luton Airport Consultative Committee; - supporting the Chilterns Conservation Board's 'Environmental Guidelines for the Management of Highways in the Chilterns'; and - Implementation and monitoring of the Infrastructure Delivery Plan (IDP).
+- transport proposals in the Site Allocations DPD and East Hemel Hempstead Area Action Plan; - the Development Management DPD and the application of car parking standards; - implementation of the Local Transport Plan and associated action plans and strategies; - implementation of site and area-based travel plans; - implementation of measures in Urban Transport Plans; - partnership working with Hertfordshire County Council, the Highways Agency, Network Rail, bus and train operators, the voluntary sector, developers and the London Luton Airport Consultative Committee; - supporting the Chilterns Conservation Board's 'Environmental Guidelines for the Management of Highways in the Chilterns'; and - Implementation and monitoring of the Infrastructure Delivery Plan (IDP).

-10. Securing quality design
+10. Securing Quality Design

 - 10.1.
-The quality of the built environment and the public realm has a key role to play in place shaping and the quality of life.
+The quality of the built environment and the public realm is important in shaping places and enhancing the quality of life.
 Good design can help create distinctive, linked places where people feel welcome and want to live, work and spend their free time. - 10.2.
 Housing needs to be designed to a high standard and delivered at the optimum densities in the right locations.
-It also needs to deliver greater choice and affordability, limit the use of greenfield sites and respect community led Place Strategies for each of the towns and large villages in the borough. - 10.3.
+It also needs to deliver greater choice and affordability, limit the use of greenfield sites and respect community-led place strategies for each of the towns and large villages in the borough. - 10.3.
 As the principal town, Hemel Hempstead will be the focus for growth and regeneration, including substantial improvements to the image and quality of the town's built fabric and public realm.
 Elsewhere, new development provides an opportunity to enhance positive features, such as the historic character of the borough, and to improve any areas marred by neglect or insensitive development in the past. - 10.4.
 The Council will seek to make the best use of urban land by requiring higher densities to provide more dwellings in and around town and local centres.
-However, there will be locations where the character and the environment of the surrounding area are such that it will be necessary to limit densities to avoid harm to the character or the environment.
+However, there will be locations where it will be necessary to limit densities to avoid harm to the character surrounding area and environment.
 Examples of such circumstances include: - impacts on views of important buildings and spires, open land, countryside and skylines; - impacts on the pattern, quality and unique setting of different natural habitats as identified in the Urban Nature Conservation Study; and - the appearance and setting of conservation areas and listed buildings.